sak0213/marketing-tools/README.md

-Repo for holding all ELT code for campaigns/clients.
+Repo for holding all ELT code for campaigns.

 Process for each platform:
 1. Query DB for missing data then build series of Jobs